 We saved like mad until we could afford to build a second floor and a patio.
 One of the things that always bugged me about our little holiday home was that it only had one bathroom.
 When I’m on holiday I love getting up really early and soaking in the bath for a few hours.
 Me time 😉 But that made it difficult when someone wanted to go to the loo.
 They either had to do their business outside, or I needed to get out of the bath.
 So the first thing we added when we went up was a tiny bathroom.

 It’s only 850 cm wide and 1.9 meters long (1.62 m² or 17.38 ft²).
 Just big enough for a toilet, shower, and a small basin.
 The bathroom is so small you have to get into the shower to open the door 😀 I originally wanted a sliding door but because the walls are curved it wasn’t an option.
 Have you ever tried decorating or fitting things into a tiny room with two curved walls?
-But I think we managed to pull it off.
+But I think we managed to pull it off after reading this guide on making a mood board for your room makeover.

 What do you think?
 And it all started with a little help from an angel 😉